zarf-dev/proposals/0048-schema-update-process/README.md

 During Zarf's lifetime, it will introduce, deprecate, and drop support for ZarfPackageConfig API versions.
 Once a version is deprecated, users will still be able to perform all package operations such as create, publish, and deploy, but will receive warnings that they should upgrade.
 Zarf will drop support for an API version one year after it is deprecated.
 Once an API version is no longer supported, Zarf will error if a user tries to perform common package operations with that API version such as `zarf package create`, `zarf package publish`, or `zarf package deploy`.
 Even after Zarf drops official support for an API version, Zarf will still work with the commands `zarf package inspect`, `zarf package remove`, and `zarf package pull` for an additional year.
 These commands will help users understand their unsupported existing packages, which may have already been deployed to cluster, so that they can migrate them.
 The SDK will follow the same timeline, I.E. one year for `packager.Create`, two years for `packager.Pull`.

 The zarf.yaml in a built package will include the package definition for every supported API version.
 When printing the package definition to the user, for example with the command `zarf package inspect definition`, the printed definition will be the API version that the package was created with.
-A new field `.build.apiVersion` will be added to all schemas to track which API version was used at build time.
+A new field `.build.originalApiVersion` will be added to all schemas to track which API version was used at build time.

 A new command `zarf dev upgrade-schema` will be introduced to allow users to convert from one API version to another.
 The command will default to converting to the latest API version.
 It will create a new file `zarf-<apiversion>.yaml` with the converted package definition.
 It will accept a path to a directory containing a zarf.yaml file and an optional flag, `--to`, to declare the API version.
 For instance, a user could run `zarf dev upgrade-schema . --to v1beta1` and they will receive a file called `zarf-v1beta1.yaml`.
 Convert will not allow changing from a newer version to an older version, so running `zarf dev upgrade-schema . --to=v1alpha1` on a `v1beta1` schema will error.
 This command will only accept a local package definition, and will not accept created packages, published packages, or deployed packages.